prasaar/aiwhispr/CONFIG_FILE.md

 The index-dir configuration points to a path where AIWhispr will store a local SQLite3 database which is used when indexing the content.

 Remember to change them from /tmp to a separate folder in production.

+Keep the index-dir and working-dir in seprate directories which in production for a clean setup.

+indexing-processes=<int:no_of_parallel_spawned_processes_for_indexing>

+should be be less thant then number of CPU's on the machine on which you run indexing.

+Spawning of of multiple indexing processes is effective when you have GPU's and CPU.

+If you have only CPU's  then this should be set to 50% of the CPU's on the machine so that you have enough CPU's for other processes.

+Example: on a 4 CPU machine, set  indexing-processes=2
 ```
 working-dir=/tmp
 index-dir=/tmp
+indexing-processes=<int:should_be_less_than_no_of_cpu>
 ```

 **[llm-service]**